chryswoods/siremol.org/dynamics/mutation/gettingstarted.md

 ![Image showing 1NNC](vmd_started1.jpg)

 You will see that the protein and zanamivir are missing hydrogen atoms, and that this is not in a box of water.
+You can view zanamivir by creating a graphical representation using selection string "resname ZAN".
+You can view arginine 292 by creating a graphical representation using selection string "resid 292".

 # [Previous](README.md) [Up](README.md) [Next](mutation.md)